corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 		- Legal Hold: protect the object indefinitely, independent from retention period
 - **Access Logs
 	- Log all access to S3 buckets
+	- Amazon Athena can then be used to run serverless analytics on top of the log files.
 - **Access Points
-	- To avoid unmanageable policies.
+	- To avoid unmanageable policies and manage security at scale.
 	- Specific points to access corresponding resources.
 #### Storage
 - **Services provided: Static website hosting**